-where the supremum is taken over all polynomials $f(x) \in K[x]$ with $2 \leq \deg(f) \leq d$.
-The Morton-Silverman Uniform Boundedness Conjecture \cite{MS} asserts, in part, that $B_d(K) < \infty$ for any number field $K$.
+Northcott \cite{northcott} proved that if $\deg(f)\geq 2$, then $\preper(f,\QQ)$ is finite.
+The Morton-Silverman Uniform Boundedness Conjecture \cite[p.
+100]{MS} asserts, in part, that $B_d < \infty$.
 This conjecture has motivated a substantial volume of work in arithmetic dynamics (see Silverman \cite[Sec.
 3.3]{ADS}).
-While it is widely believed to be true, it has yet to be proved unconditionally in any degree.
-Looper \cite{looper} recently gave a conditional proof that $B_d(K) < \infty$, assuming a generalization of the $abc$ conjecture.
+While it is widely believed to be true, the Uniform Boundedness Conjecture has yet to be proved unconditionally in any degree.
+Looper \cite{looper} recently gave a conditional proof that $B_d < \infty$, assuming a generalization of the $abc$ conjecture.

-Our first main result establishes lower bounds for $B_d(\QQ)$.
-Note that Lagrange interpolation gives the trivial lower bound of $B_d(\QQ) \geq d + 1$.